-In this section, we outline a brief history of devolution in the UK, define our key working terms and begin to sketch out the current policy backdrop.
+In Part One, we outline a brief history of devolution in the UK spotlighting where the creative, cultural and heritage ecosystem has featured so far.
+We also define some of our key working terms and begin to sketch out the policy backdrop we’ll be deploying our policy thinking into.

 The UK is one of the most centralised nations in the OECDThis means that more decisions and laws effecting the population as a whole are decided in London than we see in other comparable nations around the world.